 A key limitation of using ahistorical theory to infer dynamic mechanisms is that multiple mechanisms, from simple and equilibrial to complex, can map onto the same ahistorical pattern, such as the species abundance distribution [107–111].
 This means that even when a theory describes the data well, we do not really know the dynamics that led to that good fit—an interpretational pitfall common in many studies that claim mechanistic insight even in novel evolutionary study systems [18, 105, 106].
 Studies that do not have a strong theoretical foundation, and instead rely on qualitative predictions such as higher or lower phylogenetic dispersion [38], further exacerbate the problem of many mechanisms mapping onto single phenomenological predictions.

 Quantitative theoretical foundations and direct information about dynamics can break this many-to-one mapping of mechanism onto theoretical prediction.
 This nicely parallels calls to incorporate additional information into community ecology and macroecological studies [112].
 We propose here a needed framework for integrating the dynamics inferred from population and phylogenetic approaches with ahistorical, equilibrial ecological theory.
-There are two complementary options for incorporating the insights of both ahistorical ecological theory and genetic inference methods:
+There are two complementary options for incorporating the insights of both ahistorical ecological theory and genetic inference methods to test alternative models of community assembly and estimating relative strength of stochastic and deterministic forces underlying spatiotemporal patterns of diversity above and below the species level.

 Option 1: using dynamics from genetic inference to predict and understand deviations from ahistorical theories.
 This amounts to separately fitting ahistorical theory to typical macroecological data (often species abundance, but potentially including body size and trophic network links) while also fitting population genetic and/or phylogenetic models to genetic data simultaneously captured for the entire community.
 Doing so requires serious bioinformatic advances that would allow the joint capture of genetic or genomic data from entire community samples, while also estimating accurate abundances for each species in those same samples.
 This is discussed in Box [box:dry].